ananthb/devhuman.net/content/posts/bifrost.md

 <!--more-->

-The idea behind Bifrost is to provide clients a mechanism to create unique identites and register with a central authority, without having to provide sensitive information like passwords or API keys.
+The idea behind Bifrost is to provide clients a mechanism to create unique identities and register with a central authority, without having to provide sensitive information like passwords or API keys.

 Servers store and verify UUIDs to trust clients.